 - Or our favorite, a Hairy Mou’ed Collie.

-Regardless of what you “choose” to call your Bearded Collie, what will remain the same is that this shaggy haired herding dog was “developed” by farmers for herding sheep and cattle hundreds of years ago, so at it’s “core”, its going to like to chase things.
+Regardless of what you “choose” to call your Bearded Collie, what will remain the same is that this shaggy-haired herding dog was “developed” by farmers for herding sheep and cattle hundreds of years ago, so at its “core,” it’s going to like to chase things.

 Most likely…

-The breed was then described at length in the 1818 edition of the Live Stock Journal clearly demonstrating how important the breed had become to these farmers at that time.
+The breed was then described at length in the 1818 edition of the Live Stock Journal, demonstrating how important the species had become to these farmers.

 Early on…

-There were two separate varieties of Bearded Collies that existed.
-There was the Border strain that brown and white and had a bit of a wavy coat.
-And there was the Highland strain that was gray and white and had a coat more similar to what we see and know today.
-Eventually however, these two breeds were merged by shepherds over many generations ultimately creating just one “type” of Bearded Collie which we now know and love.
+Two separate varieties of Bearded Collies existed.
+There was the Border strain that was brown and white and had a bit of a wavy coat, And there was the Highland strain that was gray and white and had skin more similar to what we see and know today.
+Eventually, however, these two breeds were merged by shepherds over many generations, ultimately creating just one “type” of Bearded Collie, which we now know and love.

 The modern Bearded Collie…

-- The Beardie is a medium sized dog ranging somewhere between 1 foot, 8 inches to 1 foot, 10 inches tall.
-And weighing somewhere between 45 to 55 pounds.
+- The Beardie is a medium-sized dog ranging between 1 foot, 8 inches to 1 foot, 10 inches tall, And weighing 45 to 55 pounds.

-- He has a shaggy coat and rectangular body.
+- He has a shaggy coat and a rectangular body.

-- A Beardies coat will be a “double coat” that could be blue, black, fawn or brown.
-The coat may also have white markings or streaks in it as well.
+- A Beardie coat will be a “double coat” that could be blue, black, fawn, or brown.
+The skin may also have white markings or streaks in it.

-- And unusual feature about a Bearded Collie is that their eye colors can vary and will usually match the color of their coat.
-So, If he has a fawn colored coat, his eyes are likely to be light brown in color.
+- An unusual feature about Bearded Collies is that their eye colors can vary and usually match their coat color.
+So, If he has a fawn-colored skin, his eyes will likely be light brown.

-The Beardie is a smart, boisterous and ebullient dog.
-He loves being with children, and is loyal to his human family.
-And because he has been breed for generations to take directions from his Sheep Herder master, they’re really good at taking directions and anticipating what you may or may not want him to do.
+The Beardie is an intelligent, boisterous, and exuberant dog.
+He loves being with children and is loyal to his human family because he has been bred for generations to take directions from his Sheep Herder master; they’re good at taking orders and anticipating what you may or may not want him to do.

 Which is great!

-The problem is that you’re probably not going to have a dozen or so sheep living in or around your home.
-This is why some Bearded Collies find themselves in trouble when they begin “Seeing” everything that moves as a “potential” play thing that should be chased, and “herded”.
+The problem is that you probably won’t have a dozen or so sheep living in or around your home.
+This is why some Bearded Collies find themselves in trouble when they begin “Seeing” everything that moves as a “potential” plaything that should be chased and “herded.”

 Now you really can’t…

-Blame them, but when one of these potential play things is a small child, well then, we can begin to run into some potential issues.
-The good news is that with proper obedience training and socialization early on combined with plenty of daily “controlled” exercise your Bearded Collie can over time “control” many of these urges, it’s just up to you if you want to do the work!
+Blame them, but when one of these potential playthings is a small child, we can begin to run into some possible issues.
+The excellent news is that with proper obedience training and socialization early on combined with plenty of daily “controlled” exercise, your Bearded Collie can, over time, “control” many of these urges; it’s up to you if you want to do the work!

 Beardies…